UKAEA-Edge-Code/VANTAGE-Reactions/docs/sphinx/source/guide-user/installation.rst

 ==============
 GCC
 ~~~
 For ``gcc``, a pre-existing installation higher than version 11.3.0 should work without issue.
-If there is no compatible version available then it's necessary to install one through spack.
+If there is no compatible version available then it's necessary to install one through spack if a build of Reactions with gcc is necessary.
 For this a version of ``gcc`` needs to be present that is older than the version that you wish to install.
 To install the new compiler, first run:
 ::